elasmojs/rooster/README.md

 <img src="./webroot/rooster.png" href="http://icons8.com/" alt="Gale Application Server" width="128"/>

 # Gale
 A small footprint, batteries included application server built with Rust.
-It comes along with an out of box Javascript support along with default set of commonly used APIs.
+Gale JS has out of box Javascript server scripting along with default set of commonly used APIs.
 It is currently just a single executable of about ~6 MB in size with zero dependencies.

 # Announcements
 ## Aug 2020